 Directly underlying the high-velocity BCU, our inversion detects a thin low-velocity layer which begins to delineate the high-porosity interval of the field.
 By moving to a finer model grid and predicting data to greater frequencies, the target sandstone interval which has emerged into the model can continue to further resolve and intensify.

 Model validation: PSDM before and after XWITM

-Near-offset pre-stack depth-migrated stacks are generated to QC the velocity update.
+Pre-stack depth-migrated stacks are generated to QC the velocity update.
 The starting model stack has a clear pull-up at the Cretaceous wedge due to the missing velocity heterogeneity in the overburden section of this model.

-The XWITM velocity update results in a downward shift of 120m and 135m at the wells (blue to green dashed line) and the continuous negative amplitude event tracked across the section lands immediately below the BCU markers, in close proximity to top porosity in the two wells.
+The XWITM velocity update results in a downward shift of 120m and 135m at the wells (blue to green dashed line) and the continuous negative amplitude event tracked across the section lands immediately below the BCU markers, in close proximity to the top porosity marker in the two wells.

 3D narrow-azimuth streamer survey

 The survey is a narrow-azimuth marine streamer acquisition with 8 receiver cables of length 5.5 km.
 With the limited offsets, the XWITM updates need to penetrate below the reach of the diving waves for broadband velocity recovery at the economic target.

 The raw shot gathers that are input into the process have all free-surface effects retained.
 No pre-processing is applied to the traces beyond bandpass filtering for progressively widening the frequency range through blocks of iterations.